Pocono Raceway: 2000s to present day

 A SAFER barrier at Pocono Raceway (pictured in 2022).
 Starting in 2004, SAFER barriers were installed at the venue in the aftermath of the death of Dale Earnhardt.

 In 2004, SAFER barriers were installed around the outside perimeter of the tri-oval in the safety push after Dale Earnhardt's death at the 2001 Daytona 500.
 That same year, Pocono Raceway officials expressed interest for applying for a slots license to open a casino, unveiling design plans for a $300 million, 200000 sqft complex in January 2005.
 However, the idea was scrapped in December after Mattioli realized that due to Pennsylvania laws, he and his family would have no control over running the facility, which he opposed.
 In 2006, in lieu of a casino, officials announced plans to build a $50 million, 250-unit "gated community" resort.
 Construction on the resort started the following year after initial delays, with the first 56 units of the resort opening in September 2009.
 Also in 2007, Mattioli's grandson, Brandon Igdalsky, was appointed as Pocono Raceway's president.
 After cracks began to appear in the third turn of the tri-oval, the turn was repaved in 2008 in time for that year's Pennsylvania 500.
 In 2009, groundbreaking began on a 25 acre solar panel farm to completely power the track with alternative energy; the farm was completed the following year.
-In response to safety concerns following a crash featuring NASCAR driver Kasey Kahne's car almost going outside the track's barriers at the 2010 Gillette Fusion ProGlide 500, "more than" 5500 ft of SAFER barriers and 6100 ft of catchfence was installed from turn one to turn three.
+In response to safety concerns, following a crash where NASCAR driver Kasey Kahne's car almost went outside the track's barriers at the 2010 Gillette Fusion ProGlide 500, "more than" 5500 ft of SAFER barriers and 6100 ft of catchfence was installed from turn one to turn three.